HSC-7: 1980–2000

-From 1981 to 1997, the 'Shamrocks' deployed numerous times in USS John F. Kennedy, In 1988 HS-7 changed their name to 'Dusty Dogs', and under that name continued with CVW-3 aboard John F. Kennedy, including deployments in support of Operations DESERT SHIELD and DESERT STORM during the Gulf War.
+From 1981 to 1997, the 'Shamrocks' deployed numerous times in USS John F. Kennedy, In 1988 HS-7 changed their name to 'Dusty Dogs', and under that name continued with CVW-3 aboard John F. Kennedy, including deployments in support of Operations Desert Shield and Desert Storm during the Gulf War.

 In December 1993, the 'Dusty Dogs' and CVW-3 shifted to USS Dwight D. Eisenhower.
 In 1994, HS-7 became the first HS squadron on the east coast to be assigned female sailors and officers.
-In September 1994, HS-7 was tasked to support Dwight D. Eisenhower which had embarked the US Army's 10th Mountain Division off the coast of Haiti during Operation UPHOLD DEMOCRACY.
-Later that same year, HS-7 deployed to the Persian Gulf in support of Operation SOUTHERN WATCH and to the Adriatic Sea during Operations DENY FLIGHT and PROVIDE PROMISE.
+In September 1994, HS-7 was tasked to support Dwight D. Eisenhower which had embarked the US Army's 10th Mountain Division off the coast of Haiti during Operation Uphold Democracy.
+Later that same year, HS-7 deployed to the Persian Gulf in support of Operation SOUTHERN WATCH and to the Adriatic Sea during Operations Deny Flight and Provide Promise.

 Upon returning from Dwight D. Eisenhower in 1995, the 'Dusty Dogs' transitioned to the Sikorsky SH-60F and HH-60H helicopters.
 In May 1997, the squadron completed its first deployment flying the new aircraft from USS Theodore Roosevelt.
-HS-7 deployed again from October 1998 to May 1999 in USS Enterprise in support of Operations DESERT FOX and DELIBERATE FORGE.
+HS-7 deployed again from October 1998 to May 1999 in USS Enterprise in support of Operations Desert Fox and Deliberate Forge.

 2000–2010

 Departing in late 2000, attached to Carrier Air Wing Three (CVW-3) the wing completed the maiden cruise of USS Harry S. Truman returning in June 2001.
 From December 2002 to April 2005, HS-7 deployed twice more onboard Harry S. Truman.
-During the 2003 cruise, the ship and airwing served in the Mediterranean and Adriatic Seas in support of Operations NORTHERN WATCH and IRAQI FREEDOM.
+During the 2003 cruise, the ship and airwing served in the Mediterranean and Adriatic Seas in support of Operation Northern Watch and Iraqi Freedom.
 In September 2005, HS-7 embarked in Harry S. Truman, went to the Gulf of Mexico in support of Hurricane Katrina relief efforts.
 During Joint Task Force Katrina, HS-7 conducted 222 evacuations, 500 rescues, 90 MEDEVACS, and delivered over 27,000 lb of food, supplies, and other essential cargo.
 From November 2007 to June 2008, the Dusty Dogs again deployed aboard TRUMAN with CVW-3 in support of Operations IRAQI FREEDOM and ENDURING FREEDOM.
 From June 2008 to May 2010 the Dusty Dogs met the challenges of an extended workup cycle, which included eight at-sea periods, two air wing trips to NAS Fallon, and four detachments to the Atlantic Undersea Test and Evaluation Center (AUTEC).